Tap-Payments/Card-Android/README.md

 	 - A boolean to indicate whether or not you want to display the scan card icon.
 	 - Make sure you have access to camera usage, before enabling the scanner function.
  - features.alternativeCardInput.cardNFC
+	- A boolean to indicate whether or not you want to display the NFC icon.
 - acceptance:
 	- List of configurations that control the payment itself.
 - acceptance.supportedSchemes: